HillLab/MLDSP/README.md

 usage: MLDSP_core data_set_path metadata [options]

 positional arguments:
-  training_set          Path to data set to train the models with training_labels       CSV with the mapping of labels and sequence names
+  train_set          Path to data set to train the models with training_labels       CSV with the mapping of labels and sequence names

 optional arguments: